Cray-HPE/docs-csm/operations/observability/Observability.md

 - Automate Grafana dashboards with error and failure message during CSM upgrade and install.
 - Create dashboard for issues comparison across multiple dimensions and clusters.
 - Monitor ConMan logs from the PIT node.
-- Grok-exporter parses the log files.
+- Parse log files with grok-exporter.
 - Create the Trend, Error, and Alert frequency dashboard.

 ### Error dashboards